pingcap/docs-cn/op-guide/monitor.md

 + TiDB: Set the two parameters: `--metrics-addr` and `--metrics-interval`.

-    - Set the Push Gateway address as the `--metrics-addr` parameter.
+    - Set the Pushgateway address as the `--metrics-addr` parameter.
     - Set the push frequency as the `--metrics-interval` parameter.
 The unit is s, and the default value is 15.

-+ PD: update the toml configuration file with the Push Gateway address and the push frequency:
++ PD: update the toml configuration file with the Pushgateway address and the push frequency:

     ```toml
     [metric]
-    # prometheus client push interval, set "0s" to disable prometheus.
+    # Prometheus client push interval, set "0s" to disable prometheus.
     interval = "15s"
-    # prometheus pushgateway address, leaves it empty will disable prometheus.
+    # Prometheus Pushgateway address, leaves it empty will disable prometheus.
     address = "host:port"
     ```

-+ TiKV: update the toml configuration file with the Push Gateway address and the the push frequency.
++ TiKV: update the toml configuration file with the Pushgateway address and the the push frequency.
 Set the job field as "tikv".

     ```toml
     [metric]
     # the Prometheus client push interval.
 Setting the value to 0s stops Prometheus client from pushing.
     interval = "15s"
-    # the Prometheus pushgateway address.
+    # the Prometheus Pushgateway address.
 Leaving it empty stops Prometheus client from pushing.
     address = "host:port"
     # the Prometheus client push job name.
 Note: A node id will automatically append, e.g., "tikv_1".
     job = "tikv"